rkp768/Sarcasm_Detction_Algos/README.md

 <br/>
 If you use any of the code, please cite the following paper :

 <em><strong>Bharti, S. K., B. Vachha, R. K. Pradhan, K. S. Babu, and S. K. Jena.
 "Sarcastic sentiment detection in tweets streamed in real time: a big data approach."
 Digital Communications and Networks 2, no. 3 (2016): 108-121.</em></strong>

+The code in this repository is licensed under the terms of [MIT License](http://opensource.org/licenses/MIT).